pivotal/docs-tap/install.md

 To add the Tanzu Application Platform package repository:

-1. If you haven’t already completed the Install Cluster Essentials for VMware Tanzu, this step is required.

-2. Set up environment variables for use during the installation.
+1. If you haven’t already completed the Install Cluster Essentials for VMware Tanzu, set up environment variables for use during the installation by running:

     ```
     export INSTALL_REGISTRY_USERNAME=TANZU-NET-USER